Skip to content

 Rigidity and Flexibility of a Borescope

 A rigid borescope consists of a single hollow tube along with an eyepiece, lenses and a bulb or any other form of light.
+Flexible borescopes, on the other hand, can navigate around corners and tight spaces.
+They are commonly used in areas like automotive repair or aviation maintenance.
+Flexible borescopes allow for greater mobility, making them ideal for comprehensive inspections.

 The lenses that are commonly used for these borescopes are achromats, Harold Hopkins or GRIN lenses.